Case Study with GSK

 When planning for the future of your business, you sometimes need to see five, ten, or even fifteen years into the future.
 Giovanni Giorgio of GlaxoSmithKline (GSK) reveals his reasons for using AnyLogic simulation software to handle the global capital investments of the pharmaceutical giant.
 Find out why static tools like Excel can distort your predictions and how to avoid wasting your budget when choosing simulation software.

 Simulation modelling with AnyLogic gives you the freedom to create complex models and test your predictions more widely

 Giovanni is tasked with making strategic decisions for GSK, like where they might build their next factory or if they should replace technical equipment in a plant.
-He designs the scope of the project but has ensure that the investment can be linked to genuine business requirements and priorities.
-In the early phase it’s difficult to understand immediately what’s most important to a business.
+He designs the scope of the project but has ensured that the investment can be linked to genuine business requirements and priorities.
+In the early phase, it’s difficult to understand immediately what’s most important to a business.

 Easily share your results with people at every level of the business to gain support for your findings and subsequent plans

 When GSK were deciding between two technology choices, the gross margin that Giovanni thought would be the most significant deciding factor became irrelevant.
 Within just a few weeks, he discovered through simulation modelling that one technology would advance the company way faster than the other.
 And the benefits of that would far exceed the initial cost.